scoconno/scoconno.github.io/Teaching/Examined/Meaning/Handout.md

 # The Meaning of Life

-###  Personal Note
+##  Personal Note

 We will be talking about death, suicide, and depression in this module.
 These are uncomfortable topics for many and have touched most of us directly or indirectly.
 They raise core philosophical questions, perhaps raise the most important philosophical questions.
 I would like to encourage you to keep a very open mind about the material.
 Don't accept that, say, you are better off being dead only after reading the material for a few days.
 A full and proper study of the issues would take many years.
+You might also like to know that NJCU offers [free counseling  services](http://www.njcu.edu/counselingcenter) to registered NJCU students.

-### Introduction
+## Introduction

 You are mortal.
 Your friends, families, and loved ones are mortal.
 Each of us will die.
 It is easy to ignore it.
 We often think of death as happening some point in the far future.
 Like a distant land that we may have to visit one day, that land is not this land and we are happy to ignore it.
 Unfortunately, death is an ever pressing possibility.
 Several have recently died from Legionnaires disease in the Bronx.
 Many are killed in car accidents every day.
 There are the bizarre accidents too.
 Walking to work you don't think that this might be the day you die.
 It's too depressing!
 But you could die at any moment.
 You might stumble and hit your head awkwardly.
 A wall might collapse upon you.